What is Identity Theft?

 So, before donating your gadgets to Goodwill, make sure to remove all your sensitive information.

 Pre-screened offers to open new accounts are commonly sent by credit card companies.
-And thieves may intercept these mailed or electronic offers and open accounts in your name.
+Thieves may intercept these mailed or electronic offers and open accounts in your name.

 Don’t just discard these offers.
 Shred them.